traderepublic/SectionKit/README.md

     A `CollectionViewAdapter` that contains a list of sections.
-Changes to that list will be checked for the difference to the current value and separate inserts/deletes/moves will be performed using difference calculation of Foundations `CollectionDifference` (which is only available on iOS 13+).
+Changes to that list will be checked for the difference to the current value and separate inserts/deletes/moves will be performed using difference calculation of `Foundation.CollectionDifference` (which is only available on iOS 13+).

 - `DiffingListCollectionViewAdapter` (DiffingSectionKit):